 Obviously, it was the clever Italians who have discovered that people who eat pasta have a lower body mass index (BMI) than those who steer clear of the carb altogether.
 That’s not all, they also have a smaller waist-to-hip ratio!

 “In popular views, pasta is often considered not adequate when you want to lose weight.
 And some people completely ban it from their meals.
-In light of this research, we can say that this is not a correct attitude,” says Licia Iacoviello, M.D., Ph.D., head of the Laboratory of Molecular and Nutritional Epidemiology at Neuromed Institute.
+Reflecting on this research, Licia Iacoviello, M.D., Ph.D., head of the Laboratory of Molecular and Nutritional Epidemiology at Neuromed Institute, suggests a more nuanced view of pasta in diets, emphasizing a balanced approach.

 The Paleo diet shuns pasta and it’s not recommended on the Atkins or Whole30.
 Other popular diets recommend you keep consuming carbs, like pasta to a minimum.